-We are very proud to have sponsored a Great North Snowdog at Tyne and Wear’s biggest ever mass-participation public art event!
+We sponsored a Great North Snowdog at Tyne and Wear’s biggest ever mass-participation public art event in 2016!

 St Oswald’s Children’s Hospice teamed up with creative producers Wild in Art to create a public art trail of Snowdog sculptures, based on The Snowman and The Snowdog.
 Sponsored by businesses, artists, schools and community groups, the sculptures were proudly displayed across the North East for 10 weeks from 19th September 2016, with a trail map and dedicated app leading people on their hunt.